-Fig. S30.
-The effect of different line resistances and cell ratios on neural network performances.
-(A) The schematic for programming binary weights and analog weights, in which the feedback write-verify method is implemented in analog programming, the final analog weight values include the line resistance, while the binary weight switching without feedback needs to be considered the effect of line resistances.
-(B) The final accuracies of three tasks under different line resistances and cell ratios.
+Supplementary Fig. 30.
+The effect of different line resistances and cell ratios on neural network performances. a, The schematic for programming binary weights and analog weights, in which the feedback write-verify method is implemented in analog programming, the final analog weight values include the line resistance, while the binary weight switching without feedback needs to be considered the effect of line resistances. b, The final accuracies of three tasks under different line resistances and cell ratios.